I won't be streaming Deadpool & Wolverine this week – for one key reason

 (Image credit: Walt Disney Studios Motion Pictures)

-But I'm not going to pay to stream the Ryan Reynolds (as Deadpool) and Hugh Jackman (as Wolverine) movie for a key reason – there's a better version coming before the month is over.
+But I'm not going to pay to stream the Ryan Reynolds (as Deadpool) and Hugh Jackman (as Wolverine) movie right now for a key reason – there's a better version coming before the month is over.
 One that I'd not anticipated: the Walt Disney Studios Motion Pictures production will be released to physical media.

 Deadpool & Wolverine | Official Trailer | In Theaters July 26 - YouTube Deadpool & Wolverine | Official Trailer | In Theaters July 26 - YouTube